aruth2/spectrum-slicing/README.md

 # Description of contents
 ## sips.c / libsips.so

+SIPSShowInertias(EPS eps)
+ -prints the subintervals and inertias

+SIPSShowVersions()
+ -prints the version of PETSc and SLEPc used

+SIPSShowErrors(EPS eps)
+ -prints errors resulting from EPSSolve

+SIPSIntervalOptimization(EPS eps,double *interval)
+ performs the interval optimization starting with the left end, interval[0], and the right end, interval[1].
+On exit, and optimized interval is returned and set to the EPS object.

+SIPSolve(Mat *A_pttr, Mat *B_pttr, PetscReal *interval, PetscInt interval_optimization, PetscReal *eig_prev, PetscInt nEigPrev, EPS  *returnedeps)
+ Given matrix A, and [optionally] matrix B, along with the other options, this performs a diagonlization using the spectrum slicing object.
+On output the solution is stored in returnedeps.

+SIPSCreateDensityMat(EPS *epsaddr, double *weights, int N, Mat *P) This takes an EPS object along with a set of weights for each eigenvector and returns a PETSc matrix, P, which is a density matrix.

 ## sipssquare.c / libsips_square.so

+LTtoSym(PetscScalar *matrix, int rows, int columns)

+UTtoSym(PetscScalar *matrix, int rows, int columns)

+dsyevs(int 	*N, double  *A, double 	*W)

+dsygvs(int 	*N, double  *A, double  *B, double 	*W)

+dsygvsx( int 	*N, double  *A, double  *B, double 	*W, PetscInt interval_optimization, double *interval, int prev_eigenvalues, char 	*JOBZ, char *UPLO)

+eigenvaluesFromEPS(EPS *epsaddr,double *W,int N)

+eigenvectorsFromEPS(EPS *epsaddr,PetscScalar *A,int N)

+double listmax(double *list, int num)

+double listmin(double *list, int num)

+void printdatatypes()

+printmatrix(double *matrix, int rows, int cols, int stride, int rowmajor, int brief)

+squareFromEPS(EPS *epsaddr,PetscScalar *A,double *W,int N)

+Mat squareToPetsc(PetscScalar *A, int N)

 ## sips_squaretest.c / sips_square executable
 # What are the important knobs and performance characteristics of the solver?
 ## Time to solution versus sparsity